-This paper seeks to explore the different Methodologies used in the Teaching of English Language.
-The purpose of every teaching methodology is to enhance the teaching/learning process thereby enabling teachers to work proficiently).
-Teaching therefore involves a continuous analysis of one's own work, the experiences of others and the search for new means to improve of improvement.
+This paper seeks to ascertained Methodologies used in the Teaching of English Language.
+The purpose of every teaching methodology is to enhance the teaching process by "empowering and facilitating teachers to work proficiently (Tamura 2006: 169)".
+According to her, teaching involves a continuous analysis of one's own work, the experiences of others and the search for new means to improve teaching.
 This means that a teacher does not just set out to teach (English language for example), without taking into consideration certain basic factors.
-The paper examine the different teaching methodologies that may be employed in an English language classroom and these were presented in different modules.
+The present's different teaching methodologies that may be employed in an English language classroom and this was presented in different modules; module 1: the grammar-translation method (GTM), module 2: the direct method (DM), modules 3: the bilingual method and module 4: the structural, oral and situational approach (SOS) to learning.
 The study concluded that CLT seems to be a preferred choice in the Nigerian language classroom.
-Nevertheless, it must be pointed out that despite its strengths over and above the other methods, all the other methods have their strengths which any innovative teacher can and should exploit in any teaching/learning situation.
+Nevertheless, it must be pointed out that despite its strengths over and above the other methods, all the other methods have their strengths which any innovative teacher can and should exploit in any teaching situation.